Here is our proposal for spending 2 days in Venice itinerary. Venice, Italy, stands apart from just about every other city on earth.

 For these reasons, you just cannot afford to overlook visiting the city at least once in a lifetime.

-We are going to discuss as explain the activities you might engage in a typical 2-day visit to the city.
+We are going to explain the activities you might engage in a typical 2-day visit to the city.

 2 Days in Venice: Day 1